 This paragraph is proposed for amendment to remove the exemption that currently allows gambling establishment entrances, exits, and parking areas to be recorded in time lapse mode at a minimum of 15 frames per second.
-Making the recording requirements for these locations consistent with the quality required of other areas in the gambling establishment is necessary to enhance the ability of the Bureau and other law enforcement agencies to investigate alleged illegal activities that occur on the premises and/or in the parking lot, and to accurately identify persons or vehicles of interest.

 Paragraph (4) requires surveillance system operation to be checked on a daily basis to ensure that the equipment is functioning properly.
 Reasonable efforts must be made to repair malfunctioning surveillance equipment within 72 hours of the discovery of a malfunction.